Narwee railway station

-Narwee railway station is located on the East Hills line, serving the Sydney suburb of Narwee.
-It is served by Sydney Trains T8 Airport & South line services.
+Narwee railway station is a heritage-listed railway station located on the East Hills line, serving the Sydney suburb of Narwee.
+It is served by Sydney Trains' T8 Airport & South Line services.

 History

 Narwee station opened on 21 December 1931 when the line was extended from Kingsgrove to East Hills.
 The line was through the station was duplicated in 1948.

 In 2013, as part of the quadruplication of the line from Kingsgrove to Revesby, through lines were added on either side of the existing pair.

 Upgrades

 In September 2011, the bus stops and car park around the station were upgraded.
 In November 2014, scoping began for a further upgrade.
 The upgrade, which includes a new wheelchair-accessible lift and a new family-accessible toilet, was completed in December 2017.

-Platforms & services
+Platforms and services

 Transport links

-Punchbowl Bus Company operates three routes via Narwee station:
+U-Go Mobility operates three bus routes via Narwee station, under contract to Transport for NSW: